0xcadams/livepeer-open-orchestrator/README.md

 You should be able to use this [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to connect to the node and deploy the Kubernetes charts!

+You will also need to open up the ports for services running in the cluster - for the secondary clusters, you will need to open `8935`, `10901`.
+For the main cluster, you will also need `80` and `443`.

 #### EKS (Managed Kubernetes)

 If you would like to create EKS clusters (and not use another provider), continue with this section.
 You'll first need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [eksctl](https://eksctl.io/introduction/):